taotcis/GT/reports/Letter-to-the-angel-of-the-church-in-Smyrna.md

  * Ten Days: This is a literal period of time, specifically referring to the number of literal (court) days Kelvin was held without bail in the jail on a frivolous charge.
 This highlights the unjust and targeted nature of his confinement.
  * Crown of Life: crown of life.
  * Second Death: This refers to The Divide, the Creator's ultimate act of divine separation.
 It signifies Kelvin's liberation from his manipulated subconscious mind counterpart (Baby) to live in a separate and distinct body, ensuring that Kelvin will not suffer the spiritual or existential harm associated with continued manipulation.
- * Mount Calvary Baptist Church: The lifelong church of Kelvin that suffered a Congregation Massacre on April 2, 2023, that resulted in the death of everyone in attendance and the subsequent targeted killings of those not present.